Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect: Complete and higher order perturbative corrections

-\end{widetext} where $\ket{0_2}$ and $\ket{1_2}$ are the qubits ground and excited state and $\ket{n}$ is a photon number state with $n$ photons.
-Notice that the only other resonance we have not discussed happens at second order in the ground state component $\ket{0_2} \otimes \ket{0}$, which only further proves our point that the relevant dynamics comprise the ground state (which is also the initial state) and states with no qubit excitations and an even number of photons.
+In Eqs. (\ref{psi1}-\ref{psi3}), $\ket{0_2}$ and $\ket{1_2}$ are the qubits ground and excited state and $\ket{n}$ is a photon number state with $n$ photons.
+Notice that there is a resonance different to the one described in Eq. (\ref{eq:resonance}) that we have not discussed.
+It enlarges the projection of the state onto the ground state $\ket{0_2} \otimes \ket{0}$.
+The presence of this resonance does not compromise the conclusions of the main text, as it is compatible with a total state composed of a relaxed qubit and an increasing number of photons.